pbv/haskelite/README.md

 This project is an extended re-implementation in Elm of the [Lambda Lessons](https://stevekrouse.com/hs.js/) by Jan Paul Posma and Steve Krouse.

-The interpreter is based on *LambdaPMC* --- an abstract machine for a pattern matching calculus (described in a paper submitted to the PPDP'2023 conference).
-If you are interested please contact me for a draft copy.
+The interpreter is based on an abstract machine for a pattern matching calculus described in a paper submitted to the IFL'2023 symposium.
+Please contact me at
+<em>pbv at dcc dot fc dot up dot pt</em> if you are interested in a
+draft copy.

 ## Language features